CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 **Lens Compatibility**

-Basically, every Nikon SLR lens made in the past 66 years will mount on the FM.
-Nikon's mount has remained the same for this entire time period, although the metering interface went through one major change in 1977 with the release of the AI lenses.
+Nikon's core lens mount has remained the same since the introduction of the Nikon F in 1959.
+However, with the release of AI lenses in 1977, Nikon made a major change to the metering interface.
+AI lenses have additional material removed from the aperture ring along the rim of the lens which allows the camera to read the aperture setting.

+This means that a pre-AI lens has "extra" material around the rim of the lens, which can prevent it from mounting on a camera with an AI metering prong.

-Unlike the later FM2, the FM has a folding aperture interface lever that lets you mount the oldest non-AI lenses.
+However, unlike the later FM2, the FM has a folding aperture prong that can move out of the way and let you mount the oldest non-AI lenses.
 If you are looking for maximum Nikon lens compatibility, the FM is one of the best bodies to get.

-I will say that I have personally modified three or four non-AI lenses for AI compatibility, and it is pretty simple, so I wouldn't let this be a deciding factor if you are looking at an FM2 or FE2 instead.
+That said, I have personally modified three or four non-AI lenses for AI compatibility, and it is pretty simple, so I wouldn't let this be a deciding factor if you are looking at an FM2 or FE2 instead.

 **Pancake Lenses**